niazangels/course-notes/fastai/README.md

 - `F.binary_cross_entropy` and its module equivalent `nn.BCELoss` calculate cross-entropy on a one-hot-encoded target, **but do not include the initial `sigmoid`**.
   - Normally for one-hot-encoded targets you'll want `F.binary_cross_entropy_with_logits` (or `nn.BCEWithLogitsLoss`), which do both sigmoid and binary cross-entropy in a single function
 - For multicat, we can't use `accuracy` - we need to use `accuracy_multi`

+# Notes - Chapter 7 - Tranining a state of the art model
+- > It's particularly unlikely to be the dataset that you want to do your development and prototyping in.
+You should aim to have an iteration speed of no more than **a couple of minutes**.
+- There is an additional benefit to progressive resizing: it is another form of data augmentation.
+- Mixup requires far more epochs to train to get better accuracy, compared to other augmentation approaches we've seen
+- >There's another subtle issue that Mixup deals with for us, which is that it's not actually possible with the models we've seen before for our loss to ever be perfect.
+The problem is that our labels are 1s and 0s, but the outputs of softmax and sigmoid can never equal 1 or 0.
+This means training our model pushes our activations ever closer to those values, such that the more epochs we do, the more extreme our activations become.

+- > With Mixup we no longer have that problem, because our labels will only be exactly 1 or 0 if we happen to "mix" with another image of the same class.
+The rest of the time our labels will be a linear combination, such as the 0.7 and 0.3 we got in the church and gas station example earlier.
+- Like with Mixup, you won't generally see significant improvements from label smoothing until you train more epochs.
 -